Section 26a of the TVA Act

 TVA property means real property owned by the United States and under the custody and control of TVA.

-Vice President means the Vice President, Resource Stewardship, TVA, or a functionally equivalent position.
+Vice President means the Vice President, Natural Resources, TVA, or a position with functionally equivalent supervisory responsibilities.

 Water-based structure means any structure, fixed or floating, constructed on or in navigable waters of the United States.